pglen/comlin64/README.md

-    o The system loads the MBR of the USB drive o MBR loads the boot sector of the USB drive, containing GRUB o GRUB loads the kernel and initrd o The kernel jumps to initrd, and initrd loads real root from usb o The real root walks thru a set of scripts to bring up the system.
+    o The system loads the MBR of the USB drive o MBR loads the boot sector of the USB drive, containing GRUB o GRUB loads the kernel and initramfs o The kernel jumps to initramfs, and that loads real root from usb o The real root walks thru a set of scripts to bring up the system.

-The NEW initramfs process:

-    1. init is executed, and starts startup.sh
+    1. preinit is executed, and starts many services
-    2. startup.sh spawns a new terminal with startupx.sh
+    2. Spawn virtual terminal like most linux installation
-    3. startupx.sh spawns the zombie collector and startup2.sh
+    3. spawns the zombie collector
     4. In startup2.sh the S-* scripts are executed
     5. The last S-* script starts X, and blocks

 The shutdown process:

-    1. When X is done, control is returned to startup2.sh
+    1. When X is done, control is returned to the preinit sript
     2. The K-* scripts are executed
     3. Control is returned to startup.sh (symmetry)
     4. Remaining processes are killed, file-systems unmounted